 We can all think of career men (Amazon types), healers, artists, priests and depth psychologists (Medial men), family men, teachers, male caregivers (Mother types), and mentors, or men who find fulfilment in helping their partner or children achieve their innermost dreams (Hetaira types).

 This broadening tendency also follows the extensive work that contemporary Jungians have done to expand Jung’s original stereotypical animus/anima theory to present-day men and women and non-traditional communities.

 One path to individuation is integrating all four structural forms or types.
 Doing this work brings wholeness and a full life, and it provides some protection against the shadow possibilities of each archetype.
 This is equally true for traditional as well as non-traditional women and men.

-Dr Peggy Vermeesch is a Jungian-oriented therapist based in France, an English language teacher at the University of Western Brittany, and former researcher in geophysics at the Universities of Texas (US) and Southampton (UK).
-She writes articles in French and English and acts as bilingual liaison between Jungian Psychology Space (JPS) and its Francophone mother site Espace Francophone Jungien (EFJ)
+Dr Peggy Vermeesch is a Jungian-oriented therapist based in France, an English language teacher at the University of Western Brittany, and former researcher in geophysics at Imperial College London (UK) and the Universities of Texas (US) and Southampton (UK).
+She writes articles in French and English and acts as bilingual liaison between Jungian Psychology Space (JPS) and its Francophone mother site Espace Francophone Jungien (EFJ).

 For more information, see her webpage.

 - Erich Neumann’s New Ethic – Shadow and Evil in Star Trek :

 - Narcissism in fairy tales such as Mary’s Child, Snow White and others :